Some posts contain compensated links. Please read this disclaimer for more info.

 And, now it’s almost school time.
 Tomorrow will be his first day of first grade.

-At the school we chose, there is no homework, it’s all done in school hours.
+There is no homework at the school we chose, and it’s all done during school hours.
 That suits our situation and lifestyle much better.

 I’ll report back with how it all goes after a few months.
 Stay tuned.Share